saxena-dev/manja/ARCHITECTURE.md

   - Depends on heavier runtime dependencies like `fantoccini` and `totp-rs`.
   - Used by the `manja` facade when the `webdriver-login` feature is enabled, and also usable directly by advanced consumers.

+## Crate Strategy & Support Tiers

+The workspace distinguishes between core, advanced, and extra crates so users can pick the right level of abstraction and understand long‑term stability
+expectations:

+- **Tier‑1 (core, high stability after 1.0)**

+  - `manja` – the canonical broker SDK crate.
+    - Primary entrypoint for most applications.
+    - Exposes `ManjaClient`, high‑level workflows, and a curated set of re‑exported models and error types.
+  - `manja-core` – shared models, errors, and traits.
+    - Suitable for reuse by other services that need the data types or error descriptions without pulling in HTTP/WebSocket runtimes.

+- **Tier‑2 (advanced / low‑level)**

+  - `manja-http` – transport crate for advanced consumers.
+    - Provides the HTTP client and domain API groups for users who want to build custom facades or integrate with existing architectures.
+  - `manja-ticker` – ticker runtime crate.
+    - Exposes the WebSocket ticker client and streaming types for users who want to integrate the ticker into bespoke async pipelines.

+  These crates are published and supported, but they are considered more low‑level than the `manja` facade and may evolve more quickly as transport and runtime requirements change.

+- **Tier‑3 (extras / optional automation)**

+  - `manja-extras` – WebDriver/TOTP login automation.
+    - Provides helpers for browser‑driven login flows and TOTP generation.
+    - Pulled in via the `webdriver-login` feature on the `manja` facade.

+  This crate is intentionally optional and environment‑dependent.
+It is useful for certain automation scenarios, but it is not part of the core HTTP or ticker API surface and may iterate more rapidly while the pre‑1.0 line matures.

+In the current **0.3.x pre‑1.0 series**, all crates may still see occasional breaking changes as the SDK converges toward a stable 1.0.
+Once 1.0 is released, the intent is to treat `manja` and `manja-core` as the most stable public surface, with `manja-http` and `manja-ticker` kept reasonably stable but allowed more flexibility, and `manja-extras` treated as an optional add‑on.

 ## Facade vs Direct Dependencies